 Rudraksha, the seed produced by a large evergreen broad-leaved tree of the genus Elaeocarpus.
-It is abundantly found in the temperate and sub-alpine zone is a pioneer of symbolism in the Shivaism, a major tradition of the Hindu dharma where the believers regard Lord Shiva as the principal deity.
+It is abundantly found in the temperate and sub-alpine zone.
+It is a pioneer of symbolism in Shivaism, where the believers regard Lord Shiva as the principal deity.
 Worn around their neck or wrist primarily in the form of Mala by the devotees, it is constituted of two words; Rudra and Aksha, both being of Sanskrit origin.

-Rudra is the manifested form of Lord Shiva himself and Aksha translates to eyes; meaning, having originated from Lord Shiva’s eyes.
-Thus, A genuine Rukdraksha seed has high significance, scientific properties, yet it is very mysterious and is regarded highly sacred and precious by the devotees.
+Rudra is the manifested form of Lord Shiva himself, and Aksha translates to eyes, meaning having originated from Lord Shiva’s eyes.
+Thus, A genuine Rudraksha seed has high significance scientific properties, yet it is very mysterious and is regarded as highly sacred and precious by the devotees.

 Here are 10 Interesting Facts about Rudraksha

 Lord Shiva had been meditating for thousands of years with his eyes closed as the Legend has it.
 When he opened his eyes, some tears drops fell from his eyes on the ground.
 Later, these tears grew trees of Rudrakshas.
 The ardent followers of Shivaism thus regard Rudraksha sacred and to have originated from Lord Shiva’s own tears himself.
 It is thus believed to have miraculous powers and when possessed, it is said to bring them closer to Lord Shiva and develop a spiritual connection with him.